itsbharatsaini/Frida-CLI/fridacli/commands/README.md

 Package that contains the source **code executed as commands** by the `frida` CLI application.

-## Chat subcommands

-Module that contains the **functions executed as subcommands** in a chat session created with the `frida chat` command.
-This module contains the main features that are executable inside a chat session with the AI assistant, such as:

-- Open a file directory and give the AI assistant context of its content.
-- Document an entire folder directory.
-- Display a tree view of the open directory.

 ## Chat command

+Module that contains the functions executed during the chat session loop of the `frida chat` command.
+This module handles the requests made to the **softtek SDK** and the execution of the **[chat subcommands]()** source code.

 This module is used in the CLI app main file by calling the function `exec_chat`.

 ## Config command

 Module that contains the source code executed by the `frida config` command.
-Contains functions that can **create, read and write over** the configuration file `.fridacli`.
+Contains functions that can **create, read and overwrite** the configuration file `.fridacli`.

 This module is used in the CLI app main file by calling the function `exec_config`.